897 words

 • Even push data into a Public Folder

-For this lab, I went with Export back to Exchange.
-But there’s a catch - you need Outlook installed on the same machine as Stellar.
-(In production, do this on a separate VM.
-Trust me.)
+For the lab I chose Export back to Exchange.
+One catch worth knowing about: Outlook has to be installed on the same machine as Stellar.
+In production you’d run this on a separate VM.
+Trust me on that one.

-Stellar Repair for Exchange can recover almost everything stored in a mailbox: emails (including attachments), contacts, calendars, tasks, notes, journals, and even Public Folder content.
+The recovery scope is wide.
+Stellar pulls back nearly everything a mailbox holds: emails and their attachments, contacts, calendars, tasks, notes, journals, even Public Folder content.

-It supports Exchange Server versions from 5.5 up through 2019.
+It covers Exchange Server versions all the way from 5.5 up through 2019.

 WARNING